7.1 – Orientation

 |Lot Size||1 kilogram|

 |Delivery Unit||1 kilogram|

-The price quotation as you can see is for 10 grams of Gold.
-This price includes all the import duties and taxes, of course we will talk more about this at a later stage.
-For now, just be aware that the price on MCX is all inclusive.
-Have a look at the following snapshot, it shows the last traded price of Gold futures on MCX –
+The price quotation, as you can see, is for 10 grams of Gold.
+This price includes all the import duties and taxes; of course, we will talk more about this at a later stage.
+For now, be aware that the price of MCX is all-inclusive.
+Have a look at the following snapshot, and it shows the last traded price of gold futures on MCX –

 (1000 * 31331) / 10

 So what is the margin required to trade this?
 We can check this from Zerodha’s margin calculator –

 The margin amount required is Rs.1,25,868/-, which means the margin percentage is roughly –

 As you can see, the margin percentage is just about 4%, which is pretty much similar to the currency contracts.
 However, the Rupee value of the margin is way too high, and it, therefore, prohibits many retail traders from initiating positions in Gold.
 In fact, this is the reason we have contracts like Gold Mini and Gold Petal, where the Rupee value of the margins is lower.
 We will talk about these contracts a little later.

 Now assume you buy 1 lot of Gold on MCX, this means you have to park close to 1.25 lakhs as margin, and with each tick, you will either make Rs.100 or lose Rs.100 and how did we arrive at that?
 Well, it is fairly simple –